- Recommended (with pairing)

 Storage & Privacy

 FileIdentityResolver defaults to ~/.praisonai/identity.json (override via PRAISONAI_IDENTITY_PATH env var or constructor path=).
-File is written atomically and chmod 0o600.Best Practices
+File is written atomically and chmod 0o600.Running the flagship daemon?
+See In the gateway (

 Use StoreBackedIdentityResolver for production (with pairing)